jlwilliamson/sky-island_parasites/README.md

 # Analysis for Williamson et al. 2019, 'community composition of sky-island parasites in Audubon's Warblers'

-Code and files for Williamson et al. 2019 "Community composition of sky-island parasites in Audubon's Warblers", International Journal for Parasitology: [10.1016/j.ijpara.2018.11.012]
+Code and files for [Williamson et al. 2019 "Community composition of sky-island parasites in Audubon's Warblers", International Journal for Parasitology](https://doi.org/10.1016/j.ijpara.2018.11.012)

 Summary of .rmd files: